iivarilampi/ChunkExecutor/README.md

 # ChunkExecutor
-Process long list in smaller chunks to avoid timeouts
+Processes long list in smaller chunks to avoid timeouts and blocking resources for too long time.